Subarachnoid hemorrhage is a type of

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your cerebrospinal fluid may need to be tested.
 This can be done with a

-Images may need to be taken of your internal body structures.
-This can be done with: CT scan of the headAngiogramCT angiogramMRI
+Imaging tests evaluate the brain and surrounding structures.
+This can be done with: CT scan of the headAngiogramCT angiogramMRI scan

 The aim of treatment is to stop the bleeding, limit damage to the brain, and reduce the risk of it occurring again.
 If bleeding results from a cerebral aneurysm, a doctor will usually attempt to stop it using various techniques.
 Patients receive medication to ensure proper blood flow to the rest of the brain.
 Absolute bed rest is needed to prevent additional bleeding.
 After the situation is stabilized, patients undertake a vigorous rehabilitation program.